ASquirrelsTail/band-website/README.md

 ### Features Left to Implement

+The following features fall outside the scope of the milestone project, but will be implemented before the site is made live.

 - Meta tags for SEO.
-- Fallback music player for browsers that don't support Spotify Web Player.
+- Alternative music player for browsers that don't support Spotify Web Player.
+    -  An alternative music player is required for users of Internet Explorer.
+Accurately detecting the user's browser and inserting the alternative player will require the use of Javascript.
-- Javascript based email form to replace current mailto: form.
+- EmailJS based email form to replace current mailto: form.

 ## Technologies Used